koriroys/pakyow-docs/docs/routing/_overview.md

 Routes are responsible for routing a request to back-end logic.
 In Pakyow, a route consists of:

-  1. HTTP method (GET, PUT, POST, DELETE)
+  1. HTTP method (GET, PUT, POST, PATCH, DELETE)
   2. Pattern to match request path
   3. Route function(s)
   4. Name (optional)